SuperOfficeDocs/superoffice-docs/docs/email/Service.md

 ---
-title: Service & Marketing
+title: Service and Marketing
-description: Email in Service & Marketing using cURL mail
+description: Email in Service and Marketing using cURL mail
 author: {github-id}
 keywords: email,cURL
 so.topic: concept